close

 maximum life expectancy

-Forests where you can grow your own Downy oak, White oak, adopting or giving it away.
+Forests where you can grow your own Downy oak, White oak tree, adopting it or giving it as a gift.

 Italia